nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         return await download_image(url, self.client_session, self.image_dir)
 {{< / highlight >}}

-In other words, this is just a wrapper around a helper function (not part of the ScraperManager class) named download_image(), with the delay added in if the request is to a ProBoards URL.
-The download_image() function is located in [http_requests.py][24].
-It returns a dictionary containing information on the download HTTP request and, if successful, the downloaded file itself.
+It's actually a wrapper around a helper function of the same name.
+Don't worry about the if-statement and `self._delay()` for now&mdash;we'll get to that later.
+The [download_image()][43] helper function is located at the top level of the package and is defined in [http_requests.py][24].
+It returns a dictionary containing information on the download HTTP request and, if successful, bytes representing the downloaded file itself.
 The function first initializes this dictionary with `None` values:

 {{< highlight python "linenos=true,linenostart=211" >}}
     ret = {